Orthopedic Surgery Senior Medical Student Elective

 - Division of Trauma and Fracture Surgery

-Rotating medical students become vital members of their team, participating in rounds and providing clinical care in the emergency department and operating rooms.
+Rotating medical students become vital members of their team, participating in rounds and providing clinical care in the emergency department, outpatient clinic, and operating rooms.
 During the rotation, you are required to spend one night a week plus one weekend day on call in the emergency department at NYC Health + Hospitals/Bellevue, where you assist the orthopedic residents in the evaluation and management of acute orthopedic injuries.

-You are expected to be prepared for conferences and ready to answer questions tailored to your level and knowledge base.
-Additionally, you participate in resident-led education and skill development sessions including a splinting and casting workshop, sawbones fracture fixation module, and lesson on interpreting musculoskeletal imaging.
+You are expected to be prepared for conferences and ready to answer questions tailored to your training level and knowledge base.
+Additionally, during the four-week rotation, you participate in resident-led education and skill development sessions including a splinting and casting workshop, sawbones fracture fixation module, and lessons on interpreting musculoskeletal imaging.

 As a requirement of the senior medical student elective, each rotating student develops and presents a didactic talk on a topic of interest at the end of the rotation.